-- In a heavy saucepan, place Guinness and the butter.
+Place your fondue pot on the stove on medium heat.
+Pour in the Guinness and add the butter.
 When the butter is melted, stir in the mustard.

 - Slowly begin adding the cheese mixture in ¼ cup increments stirring constantly to melt the cheese into the beer.
 When you have finished adding in all the cheese, add the Worcestershire and stir quickly.